harryhanYuhao/guide_for_self_studying_programming/src/introduction/what_is_a_computer.md

     Most intel and Amd's CPU are of x86-64 (also known as amd64).
 Mac's M series chips, chips of most cell phone, and Qualcomm's Snapdragon are of Arm.

     Instruction set is only a abstract definition for how CPU shall function.
-    It is upto the manufactures to design the CPUs to fullfill the standard.
+    It is up to the manufactures to design the CPUs to fullfill the standard.

     Intel and Amd have jointly developped x86-64 instruction set based on earlier ones for over forty years.
     This is both a blessing and a curse, as it makes x86 the most popular, stable, and well-supported instruction set, while, for compatibility, some outdated designs have to remain.